• Skip to primary navigation

 Albert told Elise that he would build her a house from the lumber but she didn’t want that, she had already designed her dream home, as she put it “a home where I felt I was living in the world instead of in a box.”
 Together they built the home for only $2,000 and for three years Elise covered the walls with rocks, stones, fossils, crystals, and more.
 Nature was brought indoors next to the big glass windows with soil, flowering, and tropical plants that have continued to grow in the house for over 65 years.

-For the next 50 years, Elise collected rocks and planted more flowers, surrounding their home in nature and she continued lived in the home until she passed away in 1984.
+For the next 50 years, Elise collected rocks and planted more flowers, surrounding their home in nature and she continued to live in the home until she passed away in 1984.
 Today Quigley’s Castle is open to the public and run by Elise & Albert’s granddaughter.

 Location: 274 Quigley Castle Rd, Eureka Springs // MAP